cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. note::

-   To use this classifier type, please make sure to install the Tensorflow requirement by running in the shell: :code:`pip install mindmeld[tensorflow]`.
+   To use this classifier type, make sure to install the Tensorflow requirement by running in the shell:

+   :code:`pip install mindmeld[tensorflow]`

 The MindMeld Bi-Directional LSTM network